Nishant173/valcheck/README.md

 # valcheck
-An open-source, lightweight, highly performant, and **predictable** library for quick data validation
+An open-source, lightweight, highly performant, and **predictable** library for quick data validation.

 ## Installation
 ```